 - 1. Analysis payments and identify early payments before due date of terms and those that have immediate payment terms. - 2.
 Ensure system vendor master files and associated terms are in line with invoice and correct any discrepancies. - 3.
 Standardize policy of advancing payment terms even when terms exist.
 This becomes an easier proposition in times such as Covid-19 where many more payments of others will be in default. - 4.
 Utilize discounts being offered only if total of discounts are positive with regard to cash position. - 5.
 Consider going paperless.

-The Covid-19 pandemic requires organizations to seriously look at available cash.
-The opportunity to improve the Cash Conversion Cycle by managing differently the elements that contribute to it will provide much needed capital in this time of uncertainty.
+The opportunity to improve the Cash Conversion Cycle by managing differently the elements that contribute to it will provide much needed capital.

 About the Author: